mikeizbicki/cmc-csci040/lab-wardialing/README.md

 5. We're finally ready to war dial.
    The file `war_dial.py` contains three `FIXME` statements.
    Fix those and run the program.
-   The completed program will output a list of all North Korean IP addresses running web servers.
+   The completed program will output a list of all IP addresses in the DPRK running web servers.

-   **HINT:**
+   > **HINT:**
+   >
-   You can check that you've completed the task correctly because (as of 1 Dec 2021), there are XXX servers running in North Korea.
+   > You can check that you've completed the task correctly because (as of 1 Dec 2021), there are XXX servers running in North Korea.
-   If your number is off by 1 or 2, that's probably because the server was down while you were scanning, and that's okay; you don't need to rerun your scan.)
+   > If your number is off by 1 or 2, that's probably because the server was down while you were scanning, and that's okay; you don't need to rerun your scan.)

    Upload your completed `war_dial.py` file and the list of all North Korean IP addresses running web servers to sakai.